revanthkolli/manasulomaatalu/_posts/2016-9-20-Jyo-Achyutananda.md

 layout: post
 title: Jyo Achyutananda
 description: Uninvited Love and a Broken Relationship
+excerpt: After Oohalu Gusagusalade, Srinivas Avasarala received many accolades for his simplicity and freshness in direction.
+He returned to the helm with high expectations for Jyo Achutananda.
+Though the teasers and trailers made the film seem like another romantic comedy, the interesting casting and offbeat nature of the content of the trailer hinted at something more.
 categories: ['Movie Review', 'Telugu Cinema']
 tags: ['nara rohit', 'naga shourya', 'regina', 'nani', 'tanikella bharani', 'srinivas avasarala', 'sai korrapati', 'kalyani koduri', 'venkat c. dilip', 'varahi chalana chitram', 'movie review', 'telugu movie']
 image: jyo_achyutananda_poster.jpg